 Arlo Q vs. Arlo Q Plus

-The Arlo Q is a straight forward, plug-in Wi-Fi security camera — you need to place it near a power outlet.
+The Arlo Q is a straightforward, plug-in Wi-Fi security camera — you need to place it near a power outlet.
 It includes a power adapter and a 7-foot long power cable.
-It uses standard micro-USB cable so you can buy a longer aftermarket one when need be.
+It uses a standard micro-USB cable, so you can buy a longer aftermarket one when need be.

 The Q can connect to any home Wi-Fi network — the setup process is incredibly easy –, after that the camera syncs with the vendor’s cloud storage via Arlo account, and then you can use the mobile app to manage it.
 You have up to 7-day of video detention for up to five cameras.
 If you want to use more cameras per account or longer video retention, you’ll need to pay for a monthly plan.

 The Q is not weatherproof.
 You need to place it under a roof.

 The Arlo Q Plus is the same as the Arlo Q with two pluses:

 - PoE: You now have the option of using a network cable to deliver both network connections and power it, allowing you more flexibility in terms of placement and a more reliable network connection.

 - SD card slot: This is for local storage.
 Recorded videos will be stored here until the card is full — the system will then automatically remove the oldest ones to recycle the space.